Folk songs of Lithuania: Lithuanian laments

-Two types of laments can be found throughout most of Lithuania.
-Raudos are musical forms sung at funerals, and also by shepherds deploring their fate.
-Verkavimai are sung by the bride at her wedding.
+Two types of laments could be found throughout most of Lithuania.
+Laidotuvių raudos (funeral laments) are musical forms sung at funerals.
+Vestuvių raudos (wedding laments) are sung by the bride at her wedding.

 Many laments reflect the ancient Lithuanian world outlook, and a unique perspective on the afterlife.
 Laments often depict the world of the souls, where loved ones abide.
 The anthropomorphizing of trees is another ancient belief found in the texts of laments.

 Laments are highly improvisatory, yet the improvisations remain within the bounds of established tradition and poetics.
 "Professional" lamenters, hired to sing at funerals, displayed great skill in impelling their listeners to tears.
 Their lamentations were performed for pay: cloth, gloves, bacon, a meal or the like.
 Young women preparing for marriage would go to them for tutelage.

 Lamenting at funerals can still be heard in eastern and southern Lithuania, where this tradition has been particularly strong.